kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 Remediation can be used as the solution to recover machine when in-place update fails on a machine.
 The remediation process stays the same as today: the MachineHealthCheck controller monitors machine health status and marks it to be remediated based on pre-configured rules, then ControlPlane/MachineDeployment replaces the machine or call external remediation.

 However, in-place updates might cause Nodes to become unhealthy while the update is in progress.
 In addition, an in-place update might take more (or less) time than a fresh machine creation.
-Hence, in order to successfully use MHC to remediate in-place updated Machines, we require:
+Hence, in order to successfully use MHC to remediate in-place updated Machines, in a future iteration of this proposal we will consider:
 * A mechanism to identify if a Machine is being updated.
 We will surface this in the Machine status.
 API details will be added later.
 * A way to define different rules for Machines on-going an update.
 This might involve new fields in the MHC object.
 We will decouple these API changes from this proposal.
 For the first implementation of in-place updates, we might decide to just disable remediation for Machines that are on-going an update.

 ### Examples

-*All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.*

 This section aims to showcase our vision for the In-Places Updates end state.
 It shows a high level picture of a few common usecases, specially around how the different components interact through the API.